Chris Townsend has been out testing the Ospey Talon Earth 22. Here’s his verdict on this ‘recommended’ pack.

-Osprey says that the Osprey Talon Earth 22 hiking backpack is its most sustainable to date, and its environmental credentials are certainly praiseworthy.
-The fabrics feel tough too and it should prove durable.
+Osprey says that the Osprey Talon Earth 22 hiking backpack is its most sustainable to date and has appeared in our guide to the best hiking backpacks.
+The Talon Earth 22’s environmental credentials are certainly praiseworthy with the fabrics feeling tough too and it should prove durable.

 It’s comfortable to carry with well-padded shoulder straps, back and hipbelt.
 The mesh-covered back on the Osprey Talon Earth 22 allows more air flow than some designs for keeping your back dry.
 The back is adjustable.
 I’m not sure this is needed on a pack this small.
 I tried various positions and didn’t notice any difference.